kracejic/cleanCppProject/doc/design.md

 ~~~

-For more inspiration on what can be done with PlantUML look at their pages [plantuml.com](http://plantuml.com/sequence-diagram), and see #main funtion for example sequence diagram.
+For more inspiration on what can be done with PlantUML look at their pages [plantuml.com](http://plantuml.com/sequence-diagram), and see #main function for example sequence diagram.